jenkinsci/google-kubernetes-engine-plugin/docs/Home.md

 1. In the Kind dropdown, select **Google Service Account from private key**.
 1. Enter your project name then select your JSON key that was created in the preceding steps.
 1. Click OK.

-### Enable Cloud Resource Manager API

-1. Go to the [Cloud Resource Manager API](https://console.developers.google.com/apis/api/cloudresourcemanager.googleapis.com/overview) overview in the GCP console.
-1. Make sure that your current project is the same used above.
-1. Click Enable.
-This will redirect you to the API & Services dashboard for Cloud Resource Manager.
-1. Click credentials to ensure that your jenkins-gke service account credentials are compatible.
-    - Note: The necessary permissions are included in both the iam.serviceAccountUser and compute.networkViewer roles which were added above.

 ### Configure GKE Cluster